AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-Iowa offers plenty of wide open space through which to drive — just make sure your auto insurance is there for you if the road gets a little bumpy.
+Iowa offers plenty of wide-open space through which to drive — just make sure your auto insurance is there for you if the road gets a little bumpy.
 The state is a college sports haven and home to the Iowa Hawkeyes and the Iowa State Cyclones.
 No matter where you catch the game, you can also catch some pretty affordable auto insurance rates.
 The state’s 2.2 million drivers get some of the cheapest rates in the country, but it’s all about the mix of coverages, discounts, and customer service offerings that work best for you.
+Whether you’re a driver with a less-than-spotless record, in search of the cheapest insurance, or are looking to insure an ATV, read on to find the insurance that best suits your needs.

 The Best Auto Insurance in Iowa